ved0104/Fitness-Booking-API/README.md

 ![Swagger UI docs](app/static/swagger-ui-docs.png)

-*(Add your actual screenshots under `/screenshots` folder or similar)*

 ---

 ## 📝 Notes

 - All date-times are stored and processed in IST (Indian Standard Time) timezone.
 - Incoming date-time inputs with different timezones are converted to IST internally.
-- MongoDB is used as a NoSQL database with Motor async driver (no SQL ORM).
+- MongoDB is used as a NoSQL database with Motor async driver.
 - JWT token authentication secures protected endpoints.
 - Passwords are hashed using bcrypt via Passlib.
 - Error handling covers missing fields, overbooking, invalid requests, and authentication failures.